quiknode-labs/qn-marketplace-cli/README.md

 ### JSON-RPC Testing

-QuickNode Marketplace add-ons can add additional RPC methods to the JSON-RPC endpoint.
+QuickNode Marketplace add-ons extends our capabilities by adding new JSON-RPC methods to QuickNode's existing endpoints.
 Please read [this guide](https://www.quicknode.com/guides/quicknode-products/marketplace/how-to-create-an-rpc-add-on-for-marketplace/) for more information.

 If your add-on has RPC methods, the `qn-marketplace-cli` allows you to test your implementation by making some JSON-RPC calls to your application.